Snowdon Mountain Railway: Liveries

 None of the contemporary reports on the railway refer to liveries but in coloured picture postcards and lantern slides the locomotives appear to be black.
 Red lining was introduced in 1933.
-On the back of a photograph of No 2 taken in 1942 the photographer noted at it was painted green and colour transparencies taken in the 1950s show them in dark green.
+On the back of a photograph of No 2 taken in 1942, the photographer noted that it was painted green; and colour transparencies taken in the 1950s show them in dark green.
 A lighter pea green was introduced in 1960.
 From 1995 until 2000 they were painted in a variety of colours according to crew preference.
 From 2000 a standard green livery was adopted.

 Originally, the carriages were open-bodied and were probably a dark brown in colour.
 They were painted red, grey, green and orange in the 1930s.
-After the 1939-46 war the carriage bodies were enclosed, one at a time, on a platform at Llanberis.
+After the 1939-45 war the carriage bodies were enclosed, one at a time, on a platform at Llanberis.
 Originally painted brown, a livery of crimson and cream was introduced in 1960.

 Until 1998 the diesels were an overall mid-green colour.
 It was decided that the warning colour on the coupling section would be striped red and white, with the crank axles an overall red colour.
 The diesels' colouring was later changed: Yeti, for example, adopted a red livery, and George a purple one.
 The warning colours also changed several times until around 2004, when all the diesels again received a green livery, with yellow and black warning colours.
 Painted green from 2000, they were painted black from 2013.